 Bedourie to Mt Isa on the Diamantina Development Road 45

-Mt Isa to Cloncurry on the Barkly Hwy 600 (this section may be busier than the highway’s average).
-WE HAVE SCHEDULED THIS STAGE ON A SUNDAY TO LESSEN THE NUMBER OF MINING TRUCKS AND GIVE THE OPTION OF RIDING ON THE INLANDER TRAIN.
+Mt Isa to Cloncurry on the Barkly Hwy 600.
+FOR 2022 WE HAVE SCHEDULED THIS STAGE ON SUNDAYS TO LESSEN THE NUMBER OF MINING TRUCKS AND GIVE THE OPTION OF TRAVELLING ON THE INLANDER TRAIN.

 Cloncurry to Karumba on the Burke Development Road 75